-On an average, a 16 minutes long video at 480p resolution with ads consume 112 MB data while the same video without ads consume 87.55 MB data.
+On average, a 16 minutes long video at 480p resolution with ads consume 112 MB data, while the same video without ads consume 87.55 MB data.

 Therefore, as ads consume more data, to reduce data consumption the government can ask YouTube to demonetize educational videos for few months from their platform.

 But, what if YouTube declines?
 Then we can mirror the content and upload it on other ads free platforms, like LBRY or PeerTube.

 What if we use audio lectures Instead of video lectures?
 Audio lectures as stories, which motivates the students to imagine.
 Streaming audio consumes fewer data than streaming videos.

 The same 16 minutes long video, as an audio, only consumes 18.08 MB data.
 The real-world usage may differ, but it gives us a rough idea that on average, videos on YouTube with ads will take 2.1 hours to consume 1 GB data.
 Videos without ads will take 2.9 hours to consume 1 GB data.
 And on the other hand, audios will take 14.1 hours to consume 1 GB data.

 Thanks to audio lectures, multiple children can access online education in that 1 GB data.

 A study by Smile Foundation found that, about 56% of children have no access to smartphone for e-learning.
 For this study, 42,831 children were surveyed across 23 states in India.

 And out of those 56% of children without smartphone access, 43.99% had access to a basic phone and 12.02% had no access to any phone.
 Access does not mean that they can use it at their convenience.